Classic Mac OS: System 7/Mac OS 7

 On May 13, 1991, System 7 was released.
 It was a major upgrade over System 6, adding a significant user interface overhaul, new applications, stability improvements and many new features.
 Its introduction coincides with the release of and provided support for the 68040 Macintosh line.
 The System 7 era saw numerous changes in the Macintosh platform including a proliferation of Macintosh models, the 68k to Power Macintosh transition as well as the rise of Microsoft Windows, increasing use of computer networking and the explosion in the popularity of the Internet.

 One of the most significant features of System 7 is virtual memory support, an essential subsystem anticipated for years, which only exists for previous Systems in a third party extension named Virtual from Connectix.
 Accompanying this was a move to 32-bit memory addressing, necessary for the ever-increasing amounts of RAM available to the Motorola 68030 CPU, and 68020 CPUs with a 68851 PMMU.
 This process involves making all of the routines in OS code use the full 32-bits of a pointer as an address—prior systems used the upper 8 bits as flags.
 This change is known as being "32-bit clean".
 While System 7 itself is 32-bit clean, many existing machines and thousands of applications were not, so it was some time before the process was completed.
 To ease the transition, the "Memory" control panel contains a switch to disable this feature, allowing for compatibility with older applications.

 Another notable System 7 feature is built-in cooperative multitasking.
 In System Software 6, this function was optional through the MultiFinder.
 System 7 also introduced aliases, similar to symbolic links on Unix, shortcuts that were introduced in later versions of Microsoft Windows, and shadows in IBM OS/2.
 System extensions were enhanced by being moved to their own subfolder; a subfolder in the System Folder was also created for the control panels.
 In System 7.5, Apple includes the Extensions Manager, a previously third-party program which simplified the process of enabling and disabling extensions.

 The Apple menu, home only to desk accessories in System 6, was made more general-purpose: the user could now make often-used folders and applications—or anything else they desired—appear in the menu by placing aliases to them in an "Apple Menu Items" subfolder of the System Folder.
 System 7 also introduced the following: AppleScript, a scripting language for automating tasks; 32-bit QuickDraw, supporting so-called "true color" imaging, previously available as a system extension; and TrueType, an outline font standard.

 The Trash, under System 6 and earlier, empties itself automatically when shutting down the computer—or, if MultiFinder is not running, when launching an application.
-System 7 reimplements the Trash as a special hidden folder, allowing files to remain in it across reboots until the user deliberately chose the "Empty Trash" command.
+System 7 reimplements the Trash as a special hidden folder, allowing files to remain in it across reboots until the user deliberately chooses the "Empty Trash" command.